Privet-mir/lamp-aws-stack/README.md

-# Project Overview -LAMP Stack on AWS using Terraform
+# LAMP Stack on AWS using Terraform

 This project implements a LAMP (Linux, Apache, MySQL, PHP) stack on AWS using Terraform as a proof-of-concept (PoC) for a technical assessment.
 The solution prioritizes automation, security, and reliability.